VinceBarresi/search-gif/README.md

 # Search Gif #

-Bash script which takes command line input as a search query using http://giphy.com using giphy public API to open a gif in your default browser
+Bash script which takes command line input as a search query using http://giphy.com public API to open a gif in your default browser

 ## Requirements ##